sgminer-dev/sgminer/README.md

 sgminer will log to stderr if it detects stderr is being redirected to a file.
-To enable logging simply append `2>logfile.txt` to your command line and `logfile.txt` will contain the logged output at the log level you specify (normal, verbose, debug etc.)
+To enable logging simply append `2>logfile.txt` to your command line and `logfile.txt` will contain the logged output at the log level you specify (normal, verbose, debug etc.).
+If you use the `--debug-log` option then everything will be logged to the file (console output will remain as configured).

 There is also the -m option on Linux which will spawn a command of your choice and pipe the output directly to that command.